matright/canned-claude-code/README.md

 ## Prerequisites

 - Docker installed on your system
-- Authentication configured with `claude auth login` (will be shared from your host system)
+- Authentication configured with `claude login` (will be shared from your host system)

 ## Setup